 Six months after Ms Vanstone overturned the Madafferi deportation order, relatives and associates of the Madafferi family, including Tony Madafferi, donated at least $30,000 to the NSW Liberal Party.

-Vanstone’s humanitarian gesture went slightly awry when, in August 2008, Madafferi was arrested and charged after, in 2007, the AFP netted the world's biggest ecstasy haul, having a street value of $440 million.
+Vanstone’s humanitarian gesture went slightly awry when, in August 2008, Madafferi was arrested and charged after the year before the AFP had netted the world's biggest ecstasy haul, having a street value of some $440 million.

 Nevertheless, presumably due to her unwavering support of the Italian community, after resigning from politics in 2007, Vanstone was appointed to be the Italian ambassador.